cchen181/cchen181.github.io/_posts/2018-1-16-streetteamMTA.md

 Additionally, we provide action items to enable later analysis of the strength of our recommendation.
 Suggested action items include the collection of subway station names to quantify the effectiveness of street team out reach and survey respondees regarding tech company employment.

 Personally, I believe these last statements are a key to a complete solution for the client, WTWY.
 Note that an analysis of the strength of our recommendation was not mentioned by the client, WTWY.
 However, in a real life scenario, I view it as my professional responsibility to point out to others the options they have in achieving their data-driven objectives and ways to maximize the robustness of solutions.
-I enjoy using the knowledge I have to not only create insight but to empower others.
-Here, I view this scenario as using my knowledge to promote client empowerment.

 Until next time,